 John tells them of the One whose sandal he is not worthy to untie, whose way he was sent to prepare.
 That role of preparation, of being the forerunner, is what God has planned for him.
 Soon after, some of John's followers will meet Christ, and they will understand.

-Also on the 13th we remember Saint Thomais, a young Christian woman of Alexandria.
+Also in the spring, we remember Saint Thomais, a young Christian woman of Alexandria.
 Her husband was a fisherman, and often was away from home on his fishing boat.
 One night when her husband was absent, her father-in-law was overcome by passion and tried to force her to have sexual relations with him.
 She resisted, reminding him of God's Law.
 He became so enraged that he grabbed a knife and killed her.

 Saint Daniel of Scetis, who was in Alexandria at the time, heard about this and told the monks to bring the young woman's body to the cemetery of a nearby monastery, to be buried with the departed monks.
 Again, a question revealing limited understanding was asked by some of the monks: How can a woman be buried among our departed fathers?
 Daniel replied: "She is my mother and your mother, because she died for her chastity."